Matilene Berryman: Education and career

-Berryman earned a baccalaureate degree in mathematics from American University and a Masters in marine affairs, concentrating in oceanography and sonar engineering from the University of Rhode Island.
+Berryman earned a baccalaureate degree in mathematics from American University and a Master's in marine affairs, concentrating in oceanography and sonar engineering from the University of Rhode Island.
+Berryman often found herself in the position of being the only woman in her school or place of work, with observers noting that Berryman “was the lone representative of her sex in a sonar engineering class of 46 students at Penn State University.”

 In 1957, she joined the U.S. Naval Oceanographic Office in Maryland and taught courses on statistics and dynamics of the ocean and underwater sound to US and foreign naval reserve officers.
-Berryman was a professor of marine science at the University of the District of Columbia in Washington, D.C. and served as Chair of the Department of Environmental Sciences from 1970 to 1981.
+Berryman was a professor of marine science at the University of the District of Columbia in Washington, D.C., and served as Chair of the Department of Environmental Sciences from 1970 to 1981.

 Berryman was a major advocate of education, which led to her appointment as Physical Science Administrator in the Executive Office of the President of the National Council on Marine Research and Development.
 Through this appointment, she served on an ad hoc committee to develop job opportunities for minorities in the marine science and oceanography fields.
+Berryman was also appointed a council position at the Defense Documentation Center (DDC) where she served as the only woman on the council.
+Berryman was well known for her work ethic among her peers, with accounts stating, "she barely had time to organize her desk, win first place for needlework in the Centre's Home Show, and submit her first beneficial suggestion when the letter arrived".
+Berryman's appointment was a large part of her effort to uplift youth and minorities in the fields of oceanography and science, fields which she was passionate about.

-She believed that education "is the key that could truly spell the difference between abject poverty and the extreme wealth of that one percent of the population".
-She continued her education by earning a law degree from Howard University.
+One of Berryman's fundamental criticisms of oceanographic science institutions, in particular of 2- and 4-year universities, was a falling pace of available public education in the fields of oceanography in relation to the rapid expansion of the field.
+Berryman was quoted in one of her papers as saying, "In our concern for the benefits of a benevolent universe and the three E's of Environment, Energy, and Economics, we have minimized the importance of the biggest issue - the E of Education".
+Berryman believed that education "is the key that could truly spell the difference between abject poverty and the extreme wealth of that one percent of the population", and was passionate about expanding opportunities for public education She continued her own education by earning a law degree from Howard University.